efergus2/TabRefresher/README.md

 ## Installation

+### Quick Install (Recommended)

+#### Option 1: Using the Installer Executable
+1. Download `TabRefresher-Installer.exe` from the [Releases](../../releases) page
+2. Run the installer and follow the prompts
+3. The installer will place files in your Program Files directory
+4. When prompted, open Chrome to `chrome://extensions/`
+5. Enable **Developer mode** and click **Load unpacked**
+6. Select the installation directory shown by the installer

+#### Option 2: Using PowerShell Script
+1. Download or clone this repository
+2. Open PowerShell as Administrator
+3. Navigate to the TabRefresher folder
+4. Run: `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`
+5. Run: `.\install.ps1`
+6. Follow the on-screen instructions

+#### Option 3: Using Batch Script
+1. Download or clone this repository
+2. Double-click `install.bat`
+3. Follow the on-screen instructions

+### Manual Installation

 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable **Developer mode** (toggle in the top right)